saucecodee/distributed-exchange/README.md

 # Distributed Exchange

-A distributed crypto exchange using the Bitfinex Grenache RCP framework.
+A distributed exchange built on the Bitfinex Grenache RCP framework.

 ## Installation